-The responses were distributed between the presbytery’s three regions.
-Other/NA refers to people who don’t identify with a worshipping community, or who attend outside of the presbytery.
-Nine respondents indicated that they didn’t know the presbytery had regions.
+The responses were distributed between the Presbytery’s three regions.
+Other/NA refers to people who don’t identify with a worshipping community, or who attend outside of the Presbytery.
+Nine respondents indicated that they didn’t know the Presbytery had regions.